goeh/grails-sequence-generator/README.md

 ## REST Service

 *SequenceGeneratorController* provides two methods that accepts JSON requests to interact with sequences.
-Make sure you protect this controller with appropriate access control.
+**Make sure you protect this controller with appropriate access control**.

 **list(String name, String group)**